-If you have the the time I recommend extending a couple of days, either before or after the trip as both Saigon and Siem Reap are interesting places to spend a few extra days.
+If you have the the time I recommend extending a couple of days, after the trip as Siem Reap is am interesting place to spend a few extra days.

 Escorted by Richard OTS founder

-Upgrades your cabin to the upper deck or suite, price available on request.
+Upgrades your cabin to the upper deck $250pp.